Cluster sets training method - how and when to use in your workouts

 Greater power output and adaptations

 Cluster sets enable athletes to maintain a higher average bar speed throughout their repetitions due to lower fatigue accumulation and therefore greater intent when lifting.
-This is particularly beneficial for power development and neuromuscular efficiency.
+Because of training specificity, faster reps are better than slower reps for power development and neuromuscular efficiency.
 By breaking down a set into smaller clusters with brief rest periods, the athlete can focus on explosive movements for each rep, reducing the likelihood of speed decrement that often occurs in traditional sets, taking advantage of the Henneman size principle of activating our largest most powerful motor units..
 This approach is especially advantageous for sports where power output is crucial, allowing athletes to train more effectively within their specific performance parameters.

 In the 2018 study by Morales-Artacho, two groups completed a foundational 8 week training block of hypertrophy and strength training before being split into different programs for a 3-week power peaking phase; one group did traditional sets (6x6) and the other clusters with 30-seconds rest (6 sets of 3x2 clusters) for a loaded jump training block.